mousepawmedia/devdocs/source/tools/gitarc.rst

 For non-Debian-based Linux systems, you will need to follow the steps below:

 Locate where Arcanist is installed on your system via :code:`whereis arcanist`.
-This will provide you with a path like `/usr/share/arcanist`.
+This will provide you with a path like `/usr/share/arcanist` or `/home/user/.arcanist/arcanist/bin/arc`.
-Navigate to the folder containing Arcanist (e.g. `/usr/share`) and install `arcanist-clang-format-linter` like this:
+Navigate to the folder containing `arcanist` (e.g. `/usr/share` or `/home/user/.arcanist`) and install `arcanist-clang-format-linter` like this:

 ..  code-block:: bash

-    cd /usr/share   # or whatever path given by 'where arcanist' sudo git clone https://github.com/pwithnall/morefas-phabricator.git clang-format-linter
+    cd /usr/share   # or whatever path given by 'whereis arc' sudo git clone https://github.com/pwithnall/morefas-phabricator.git clang-format-linter

 Installing on Mac